What is Anaesthesia?

 - May listen to your heart and lungs

-- Explain the process of care in the operating theatre and discuss possible anaesthetic and pain relief options
+- Explain the process of care in the operating theatre and discuss possible anaesthetic and pain relief options.
+If an operation is deemed inappropriate we will discuss options to manage going forwards.

 - Discuss how you are going to manage when you get home